Season Summary: 2016

 · Michael Gibbons winning the JJ Liston Trophy, the first Williamstown recipient since Paul Dooley in 1996, and the 10th Seagull to win the award.
 Ben Jolley finished equal third.
 Gibbons became the first player to win the Liston, as well as a Norm Goss and Frank Johnson Medal, after being Victoria’s best player in the State game clash with SANFL in May ;

-· Trevor Monti stepped down as president of the Club in April after a record 17 years in the role, and was succeeded by board member, Fred Hall;
+· Trevor Monti stepped down as president of the Club in late April after a record 17 years in the role, and was succeeded by board member, Fred Hall;

 · October 27 marked the 20th anniversary of the opening of the Seagulls Nest gaming venue;